 Some of our call analytics competitors claim they offer lead scoring for phone calls.

-The truth is they don’t have lead scoring.
+The truth is, they don’t have lead scoring.
 Some call tracking providers use other features in an attempt to lead score phone calls.
 They try to mimic advanced call analytics.

 Some call tracking companies seem to be confusing an IVR with actual lead scoring.
 I’m sure it’s an honest mistake.